Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

 By contrast, the non-BEC phase is such that

+A visual anticipation of the qualitative behaviour that our system will exhibit is provided in Fig.~\ref{fig3}.

 In conjunction with BEC, we will investigate ensemble (non)equivalence.
 Therefore, in each phase of the model we will consider the relative entropy between the microcanonical and canonical ensembles and the relative fluctuations of the constraints.
-The criterion for measure equivalence is based on the relative entropy in Eq.~\eqref{eq:Sorder}, using Eq.~\eqref{det-production}.
-Clearly, from Eqs.~\eqref{covariance-matrix-dewd-diagonal} and~\eqref{eq_bibeta} we see that the diagonal entries $\Sigma_{ii}^*$ of the covariance matrix $\mathbf{\Sigma}^*$ take two possible values:
+The criterion for measure equivalence is based on the relative entropy in Eq.~\eqref{eq:Sorder}, and useful techniques for the calculation of the determinant of the covariance matrix $\mathbf{\Sigma}^*$ in each phase are provided in the Appendix.
+Clearly, from Eqs.~\eqref{covariance-matrix-dewd-diagonal} and~\eqref{eq_bibeta} we see that the diagonal entries $\Sigma_{ii}^*$ of $\mathbf{\Sigma}^*$ take two possible values:

 where